HiPERCAM/hipercam/docs/reduction.rst

 The 'apertures' section of reduce files has multiple parameters designed to help avoid such problems.

 As emphasised above, if you identify a star (or stars) as (a) reference aperture(s), their position(s) are the first to be determined and then used to offset the location before carrying out profile fits for other stars.
 If you choose well-isolated reference stars, this can allow you to cope with large changes in position from frame-to-frame, whilst maintaining a tight search on non-reference stars which may be close to other objects and be difficult to locate using a more wide-ranging search.
 Sensible use of this can avoid the need to link apertures in some cases.
 Reference targets don't have to be ones that you will use for photometry, although they usually are of course.
 As you get a feel for your data, be alert to reducing the size of the search box as the smaller the region you search over, the less likely are you to be affected by cosmic rays and similar problems.
 However, it is not unusual to make position shifts during observation and if these are large, you could lose your targets.
+Key parameters are ``search_half_width``, ``search_smooth_fwhm``, ``fit_height_min_ref`` and ``fit_diff`` (the latter for multiple reference stars).  ``search_half_width`` sets the size of the search region around the last measured position of a reference star.
+It has to be large enough to cope with any jumps between frames.
+For large values, there could be multiple targets in the search region, so the valid target closest to the start position is chosen.
+Valid here means higher than ``fit_height_min_ref`` in the image after smoothing by ``search_smooth_fwhm``.
+The latter makes the process more robust to variable seeing and cosmic rays.

+There is a slight difference in how the first reference star of a frame is treated compared with any others.
+The first one is simply searched for starting from its position on the previous frame.
+Any shift is then used to refine the start position for the remaining reference stars.
+Therefore you should try to choose the most robust star (bright, well isolated) as your first reference star.

 Cloudy conditions can be hard to cope with: clouds may come completely wipe out your targets, only for them to re-appear after a few seconds